From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 A problem during the estimation of viability kernels from \Cref{sec:viability-theory} is a possibly inhomogeneous time scale, i.e.\ that the (norm of the) RHS function of the control system \eqref{eq:control-system} can have values through \emph{several orders of magnitude}.
 For instance, models like \Cref{eq:general-coordinate-transformed-system} often lead to divergences at the upper boundary of a coordinate.

-This problem can actually be addressed by rescaling the time of the system in a nonlinear way.
-The used definitions of viability theory depend only qualitatively but not quantitatively on time.
-Hence viability kernels and capture basins in the rescaled system are equivalent to the original ones.
+This problem can be addressed by rescaling the time of the system in a nonlinear way.
+The used definitions of viability theory depend only qualitatively but not quantitatively on time: It does not matter for the definition of viability kernels and capture basins how long the system takes to reach the target set or desirable region, it only matters that it is possible to reach in a finite time period.
+Hence, viability kernels and capture basins in the rescaled system are equivalent to the original ones.
+Because there is no functional difference between these quantities in the original and the homogenized system, it is technically possible to use the latter in order to estimate them in the former.